liantics/generate-column-widths/README.md

 columns in your view, using a 12 column Bootstrap3 grid.
 You can change the defaults by specifying a different value for any or all of the optional variables.

+You need only include those options you want to change.
+Any option you don't include will automatically use the default.

 ####Option: total_grid_columns
 The number of columns in your grid system.
 Bootstrap3 uses 12, others may use 9 or some other number.